interactivereport/scRNAsequest/README.md

 #Output:
 =====
-Please contact admin to set the sys.yml in /home/scRNASequest/src.
+Please set the sys.yml in /home/scRNASequest/src.
 An Example is '/home/scRNASequest/src/sys_example.yml'.
 =====
 ```

 This is because the sys.yml configuration file is missing under the src directory.
-There is a sys.yml file prepared for running this demo, and you can copy it to the pipeline src directory.
-However, you may change the information in the sys.yml later, following the [full tutorial here](https://interactivereport.github.io/scRNAsequest/tutorial/docs/installation.html#configure-sys.yml-file).
+There is a sys.yml file prepared for running the demo data (see section 2.2), and you can copy it to the pipeline src directory using the command below.
+It will work for futher analysis also.
+However, you may change the information in the sys.yml file later, following the [full tutorial here](https://interactivereport.github.io/scRNAsequest/tutorial/docs/installation.html#configure-sys.yml-file).
 Please note that '/home/scRNASequest/src' directory is within this container, rather than in your file system.

 ```
 docker exec -t -i <container_name> cp /demo/sys.yml /home/scRNASequest/src/
 ```

-Now we run this command again, and we will see a message printed out, same as the one at the end of section 1.1.
+Now we run this command again, and we will see the pipeline message printed out, same as the one at the end of section 1.1:

 ```
 docker exec -t -i <container_name> scAnalyzer